-The great thing about this appetizer is that it doesn't taste healthy, and it's full of vegetables!
+The great thing about this appetizer is that it's full of vegetables!
 If you like mushrooms, you need to make this recipe!
 Even if you aren't making anything for a Super Bowl party, you can eat these for a light lunch.
 They are filling without making you stuffed.

 Mushrooms have a lot of health benefits even if they aren't very colorful:

 - One cup of mushrooms has only 15 calories, no fat or cholesterol, and a very low amount of sodium.

 - Mushrooms can be used to replace meat in some dishes, or they can add bulk to meat dishes while adding beneficial nutrients with very few calories.

 - This versatile veggie is high in many vitamins and minerals including vitamin D, multiple B vitamins, potassium, copper, selenium, and phosphorus.